Growing Citrus in Containers

 Watering in Containers

-Consistency is the key to citrus watering.
-Citrus trees require soil that is moist but never soggy.
-Develop a watering schedule so the roots maintain even moisture, but are not waterlogged.
 Watering frequency will vary with soil porosity, tree size, and environmental factors.
-Generally, once or twice a week deep watering works well for container specimens.
+Generally, once or twice a week deep watering works well for container trees.
 It is best to water in the morning, but if plants are dry or wilted it is better to water them right away than wait until morning.
 Elevate pots above standing drainage water.
-This can be done with a saucer filled with river rock.

 A moisture tester can be an excellent tool to help determine when roots are in need of a drink.
 Because most commercial moisture testers rely on an electrical conductivity method, however, it is possible to get a misreading due to high salinity or other conditions.
 An alternative method recently shared by a New England citrus enthusiast simply employs a plain wooden dowel about the diameter of a pencil.
 Sharpen it with a whittling method (sharp knife) or pencil sharpener.
 Then insert this into the pot at varying depths, shallow to deeper, determining moisture using your direct senses (feel, smell, etc.).